quixio/quix-docs/docs/cli/cli-add-destination.md

 You are now ready to synchronize everything with Quix Cloud, and run your complete pipeline as a set of dockerized services in a cluster managed by Kubernetes, with nothing more than a single command.
 This is described in the next step.

+!!! important

+    Before you proceed to the next step, make sure you stop all your local code running.

 ## Next step

 * [Sync to Cloud](./cli-sync-to-cloud.md)